Total business profit before owner compensation.

 Common Mistakes to Avoid

-Setting the salary too low.
-The IRS actively audits S-Corp owners who pay themselves unreasonably low salaries.
-Salary should reflect what a comparable employee would earn for similar work in your industry and region.
+Setting salary too low.
+The IRS audits S-Corps where owners pay themselves below reasonable compensation.
+Salary should reflect what a comparable employee would be paid in the market for similar work.
+Too-low salary invites reclassification of distributions as wages, with penalties, interest, and back FICA taxes.

-Forgetting the QBI deduction limitation.
-The Section 199A deduction is limited to the greater of 50% of W-2 wages or 25% of W-2 wages plus 2.5% of qualified property.
-Setting salary too low can limit the QBI deduction.
+Ignoring the Section 199A QBI deduction limitation.
+Under current law (subject to congressional extension post-2025), the 20% QBI deduction on distributions is limited to the greater of 50% of W-2 wages or 25% of W-2 wages plus 2.5% of qualified property.
+Setting salary very low can reduce the QBI deduction, partially offsetting FICA savings.

 Frequently Asked Questions